Transitional cell carcinoma (ureter)

 Treatment and prognosis

-Typically, and certainly, in the case of locally advanced tumours, treatment is surgical consisting of a nephroureterectomy, taking not only the kidney but also the ureter and a cuff of the bladder at the vesicoureteral junction 4-5.
+Typically, and certainly, in the case of locally advanced tumors, treatment is surgical consisting of a nephroureterectomy, taking not only the kidney but also the ureter and a cuff of the bladder at the vesicoureteral junction 4,5.

-In low stage tumours and especially in patients with bilateral tumours (e.g. Balkan nephropathy) or solitary kidneys, renal-sparing surgery may be attempted, in which tumours are locally excised often endoscopically (percutaneous or transurethral approach) 4-5.
+In low stage tumors and especially in patients with bilateral tumors (e.g. Balkan nephropathy) or solitary kidneys, renal-sparing surgery may be attempted, in which tumors are locally excised often endoscopically (percutaneous or transurethral approach) 4,5.

 Instillation of bacille Calmette-Guerin (BCG) or mitomycin C into the upper tract has been investigated as an alternative to surgery in some cases 5.